About Us

 The early days

 We began as four individuals with CRPS in separate regions of New Zealand.
-As there was a lack of information regarding New Zealand specific, health system advice and no national support group that connected all of us we joined forces to create and online support group, Kiwi CRPS.
+As there was a lack of information regarding New Zealand-specific advice, and no national support group that connected all of us, we joined forces to create an online support group, Kiwi CRPS.

-Over time other people began applying to join the support group, one of those, was running an existing separate group for parents of children diagnosed with CRPS.
+Over time other people began applying to join the support group.
+One of those people was running an existing separate group for parents of children diagnosed with CRPS.
 Adding her to our Kiwi CRPS family expanded our support groups, and thus added the parents group.

 Kiwi CRPS had its first gathering in 2013.
-It was during this weekend that we spoke about what it was that we personally needed from a support group, and as a support group what more we could be offering.
-Through this the Charity was born.
+It was during this weekend that we spoke about what it was we personally needed from a support group, and as a support group what more we could be offering.
+From this the charity was born.

 The second important step to come of this gathering was seeing the connections made between our children and partners.
 We realised how vital it is for the families involved in the day to day caring of those with CRPS to also receive support.